Can a Bailiff clamp my car?

 Cut I cut off the wheel clamp?

 No!!
-Under the new regulations it is now a criminal offence to intentionally obstruct a person acting lawfully as an enforcement agent.
+It is a criminal offence to intentionally obstruct a person acting lawfully as an enforcement agent.
 The relevant legislation can be found under Section 68.1 of Schedule 12 of the Tribunals Courts & Enforcement Act.
 We have provided a separate page on this subject here.

 Note from Bailiff Advice Online: